Spacii-AN/rustodia/README.md

 ### Fine-Tuning the Macro

+> **📝 Remember**: All timing adjustments are made in `pt-macro.py`.
+Open the file and look for the **TIMING CONFIGURATION** section (lines 64-106).
+The configuration is clearly separated from code logic with an "END OF USER CONFIGURATION" marker at line 107.

 All timing values are now organized in a dedicated **TIMING CONFIGURATION** section (lines 64-106) for easy adjustment.
-The configuration is clearly separated from code logic with an "END OF USER CONFIGURATION" marker at line 107.
 Here's what each setting does:

 #### Game FPS (Line 71)
 ```python